kks32/phd-thesis-template/README.md

 * (Overview of Bibtex-Styles with preview)[http://nodonn.tipido.net/bibstyle.php?]

 * If you would like to use biblatex instead of natbib.
 Pass the option `custombib` in the documentclass.
 In the `preamble.tex` file, edit the custombib section.
 Make sure you don't load the natbib package and you can specify the layout of your references in `thesis.tex` in the reference section.
 If you are using `biber` as backend, run `pdflatex thesis.tex >> biber thesis >> pdflatex thesis.tex >> biber thesis >> pdflatex thesis.tex`.
+If you are using the default natbib package, don't worry about this.

 ### Choosing the Page Style